GavPO/code-refactor-01/README.md

 Refactoring code for accessibility optimization

 The purpose of this assignment was to refactor code for accessibility optimization.
-During this project I learned that pretty simple html can make pretty nice looking websites, and it mainly just matters what containers they're in.
+During this project I learned that pretty simple html can make pretty nice looking websites, and it mainly just matters what containers they're in and the css applied to it.
 I also learned about Selector Specificity.
 I think overall this code solves the problem of looking cluttery, and also helps optimize it for search engines.

 ## Credits